 What is an Assessment?

-In IEP and 504 Plan worlds, assessments are interpreted as differently as a person might interpret a piece of poetry.
+From her, I learned “assessment” could be interpreted as differently as a person might interpret a piece of poetry.
 Whereas one person might interpret Robert Frost’s “The Road Not Taken” to be about being an individual choosing a different path, marching to a different drummer, and so on, there are others who point to this understanding as nonsense, as the incorrect interpretation.

 Who knew assessments could be the same way?